gcanti/fp-ts/README.md

 You can use [unknown-ts](https://github.com/gcanti/unknown-ts) as a polyfill.

+**Note**.
+Make sure to always have a single version of `fp-ts` installed in your project.
+Multiple versions are known to cause `tsc` to hang during compilation.
+You can check the versions currently installed using `npm ls fp-ts` (make sure there's a single version and all the others are marked as `deduped`).

 # Ecosystem

 - [io-ts](https://github.com/gcanti/io-ts) - TypeScript compatible runtime type system for IO validation